 Community Engagement is a key component of who Techmoja is as a company.
 We have a deep commitment to evaluation, collaboration and process which our the core elements of our engagement strategy.
-Through pre- and post-show talks, studio residencies, public showings, participatory workshops and programs for artists, families, youth, and the LGBTQIA community, Techmoja educational programs offer opportunities to engage with artists and connect with modern dance.
+Through pre- and post-show talks, studio residencies, public showings, participatory workshops and programs for artists, families, youth, and the LGBTQIA community, Techmoja educational programs offer opportunities to engage with artists and connect with the performing arts.

 Techmoja has developed and codified our community engagement and education work with our at-home audience through residences and performances from 2009-present.
-Our engagement methods for both youth and adults include 1) dance workshops, 2) creative interventions, and 3) story through movement workshops.
+Our engagement methods for both youth and adults include 1) performance workshops, 2) creative interventions, and 3) story to stage workshops.
 We work with partners to create the community engagement which best serves the target audience.

-Integral to Techmoja’s work are community cultural residences that celebrate the host community’s culture and help it articulate its concerns - in this case around sexual violence.
+Integral to Techmoja’s work are community cultural residences that celebrate the host community’s culture and help it articulate its concerns.
 These culture residences act as a bridge between the work and community.
 Community participants get to engage with two unique traditions, one reflecting a local reality, and are energized to support the performance.

 We curate each residency to meet the goals of the participants and to maximize the impact of the performance.
-We intend, beyond the residency offerings below, to make QAIK a “happening” in the communities it enters, deepening resilience and envisioning new possibilities.
-A visit from QAIK may include:
+These workshops may include:

-Story to Movement: It invites participants to tell stories linked to QAIK’s positive themes (survival, agency, transformation) honoring our collective power to give voice.
+Story to Stage: It invites participants to tell stories linked to survival, agency, and transformation honoring our collective power to give voice.

-Loud As We Want: This high energy dance workshop focuses on creating a healing space for fellow dancers, artists and performers.
+Loud As We Want: This high energy performance workshop focuses on creating a healing space for fellow artists and performers.
 It begins with story sharing and moves into an exploration of the art of being loud through our movements, voices, and music.

 Techmoja has partnered with schools, recreation centers, and organizations— coordinating a comprehensive audience engagement strategy tailored to each participating community.
-These efforts have led to performances on stages, riverfronts, and park grounds, making dance a part of the everyday experience of community members and sharpening Techmoja’s engagement tools.
-These tools bring the creative process to life for audiences in an active, participatory, and authentic way so that they can experience dance on a deeper, more complex level.
+These efforts have led to performances on stages, riverfronts, and park grounds, making the performing arts a part of the everyday experience of community members and sharpening Techmoja’s engagement tools.
+These tools bring the creative process to life for audiences in an active, participatory, and authentic way so that they can experience the performing arts on a deeper, more complex level.

 We continue to build support within coastal communities by delivering clear messaging about our goals and ambitions to serve communities and the field, and by providing a welcoming community space for artists to gather and exchange skills and ideas.

-At the heart of these efforts is a desire to bring the creative process to life for audiences in an active, participatory and authentic way, helping community members experience dance on a more personal level.
+At the heart of these efforts is a desire to bring the creative process to life for audiences in an active, participatory and authentic way, helping community members experience the performing arts on a more personal level.